 What Is Color Grading?

-- Definition: Color grading is the process of adjusting and enhancing the colors of video footage to achieve a specific look or mood.
+Definition: Color grading is the process of adjusting and enhancing the colors of video footage to achieve a specific look or mood.
+It is a fundamental creative phase in post-production.

 The Psychology of Color in Food Advertising